VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.md

 ***System requirements***
 **RAM:** 4GB minimum; we recommend 8GB.
 **Java:** FRINX distribution requires Java 8 (Openjdk 1.8.0-171 or newer).
 **Linux:** Unless stated otherwise, this documentation assumes you are using Linux.
-Supported distributions are Centos7 and Ubuntu 16.04.
+Supported distributions are Centos7, Ubuntu 16.04 and Ubuntu 18.04.
 To install Java:
 Ubuntu: In a terminal type